mehulagg/gitlab/doc/user/project/static_site_editor/index.md

 1. To get started, create a new project from the [Static Site Editor - Middleman](https://gitlab.com/gitlab-org/project-templates/static-site-editor-middleman) template.
 You can either [fork it](../repository/forking_workflow.md#creating-a-fork) or [create a new project from a template](../../../gitlab-basics/create-project.md#built-in-templates).
-1. Edit the [`data/config.yml`](#configuration-files) configuration file
+1. Edit the [`data/config.yml`](#static-site-generator-configuration) configuration file
    to replace `<username>` and `<project-name>` with the proper values for your project's path.
+See ["Static Site Generator configuration"](#static-site-generator-configuration) for more details.
+1. (Optional) Edit the [`.gitlab/static-site-editor.yml`](#static-site-editor-configuration-file) file.
+   See ["Static Site Editor configuration file"](#static-site-editor-configuration-file) for more details.
-This triggers a CI/CD pipeline to deploy your project with GitLab Pages.
+1. Committing the edits to these files triggers a CI/CD pipeline to deploy your project with GitLab Pages.
 1. When the pipeline finishes, from your project's left-side menu, go to **Settings > Pages** to find the URL of your new website.
 1. Visit your website and look at the bottom-left corner of the screen to see the new **Edit this page** button.